rlaphoenix/Slipstream/README.md

 It's trying to be different from the other solutions out there by providing as much information about the home-media as one could need while being stupid simple to use.

-## Call for designers

-This project is looking for a Logo, Icon, and Banner artwork.
-If you have some free time and would like to contribute one (or all :O) to this project, please do!

-Not begging for a billion-dollar design, just something unique that shows off the project well.

 ## Quick Installation

     python -m pip install --user pslipstream